kuohsuanlo/CyberWorld/README.md

 CyberWorld is a minecraft spigot plugin project.
 The goal is to
-  - Create some cool cyberpunk city scenes.
+  - Procedurally generated complicated cyberpunk city in minecraft
   - Automatically merging buildings

-Concept : (from Bladecraft)
+ScreenShot of the city and me :
 ![ScreenShot](http://i.imgur.com/tct3UYv.png)

 A short 30s demo video :